How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Comparison Shopping

 Get quotes from multiple attorneys.
-But remember, the cheapest is only sometimes the best.
+However, keep in mind that the least expensive option isn’t always the best.

 Bundling Estate Planning Services

-Many attorneys offer package deals for creating a trust and other estate planning documents.
+Many lawyers offer bundled services for setting up a trust and preparing other estate planning documents.

 Preparing Documentation in Advance